 Search engine results have gone through some significant changes over the past couple of years.
 A paper from the CIKMâ€™16 conference in October 24-28, 2016, recently published on the Research at Google pages describes some of the user behavior that may take place around search results.
 The benefit that the paper brings us is that it describes:

 In this paper we propose a model of user behavior on a SERP that jointly captures click behavior, user attention and satisfaction, the CAS model, and demonstrate that it gives more accurate predictions of user actions and self-reported satisfaction than existing models based on clicks alone.

 I looked up the granted patents and pending patent applications from Eyeinfluence.
 Some of these have the same name and are possibly continuation patents (with different claims).
 I’m seeing differences in the claims that are worth comparing to see how the technology behind them has been updated.
-With Google looking at Virtual Reality applications and likely more Augmented Reality applications, it’s good seeing them investing in other related technologies.
+With Google looking at Virtual Reality applications and likely more Augmented Reality applications, it’s good seeing them investing in other related technologies, such as eye tracking.

-A couple of Augusts ago, I went to a Semantic Business and Technology conference where the head of Yahoo’s Knowledge Graph, Nicolas Torzec, discussed how updates took place to the knowledge graph when some earth-shaking event took place.
-He told us that they were manually editing information in that knowledge graph.
+A couple of Augusts ago, I went to a Semantic Business and Technology conference where there was some discussion on how updates took place to Yahoo’s knowledge graph when some earth-shaking event took place. we were told that they were manually editing information in that knowledge graph.
 Upon hearing that, I thought it seemed like an area that could have used a machine learning element to it, to automate it to keep it up to date.

 Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that they thought it might be useful there, too.
 A Wired Magazine article from Monday describes how the sentence compression algorithms behind these featured snippets might be used: